ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 ...
 ```

+!!! note
-> Note: Remember, that sc-template must contain only valid sc-address of sc-elements and all sc-connectors in it must be
+    Remember, that sc-template must contain only valid sc-address of sc-elements and all sc-connectors in it must be
-> sc-variables.
+    sc-variables.
 Otherwise, this method can throw `utils::ExceptionInvalidParams` with description of this error.

 ## **ScTemplateResultItem**